Dr. David Schnarch’s

 Crucible Therapy focuses on each person’s unilateral ability to change relationship dynamics.
 You’re responsible for your own feelings and behavior, and you have more power than you know.
 Most relationship behavior is responsive — you respond to your partner, and your partner responds to you.
 When you take a step forward into proactive behavior, you change the environment your partner is responding to, and their behavior will probably change as a result.

-Growth and Development
+Personal Growth and Development

 Dealing with Difficult Dynamics